Samuel E. Pingree: Early life

-Pingree was born in Salisbury, New Hampshire, the son of Stephen and Judith (True) Pingree.
+Samuel E. Pingree was born in Salisbury, New Hampshire on August 2, 1832, the son of Stephen and Judith (True) Pingrey.
 He received his early education in Andover, New Hampshire, and McIndoes Falls, Vermont, then entered Dartmouth College, where he graduated in 1857.
-He studied law in Bethel, Vermont, and was admitted to the bar in Windsor County in December 1859.
-He began practicing law in Hartford in partnership with his brother Stephen (1835-1892).
+He studied law with his cousin Augustus P. Hunton in Bethel, Vermont, and was admitted to the bar of Windsor County in December 1859.
+He then began practicing law in Hartford in partnership with his brother Stephen (1835–1892).